-Deborah A. Bruns is a Full Professor in the Special Education Program in the Department of Counseling, Quantitative Methods and Special Education at Southern Illinois University.
+Deborah A. Bruns is the Interim Chair and Professor in the Special Education Program in the Department of Counseling, Quantitative Methods and Special Education at Southern Illinois University.
 Dr. Bruns has published in professional journals on the topics of play-based assessment, preschool inclusion, leadership in early intervention and feeding issues for young children with disabilities.
 She has presented at regional and national conferences on these topics and co-authored a book on feeding entitled Feeding challenges in your children: Strategies and specialized interventions for success (2012 Brookes Publishing).
 She is active in state and national level organizations focusing on young children with disabilities and their families.

 Dr. Bruns has had an interest in rare trisomy conditions for over 20 years.
 She began as a classroom teacher in New York City working with young children with multiple disabilities including preschoolers diagnosed with trisomy 18 and, now, as the Principal Investigator for the Tracking Rare Incidence Syndromes (TRIS) project.
 She has presented TRIS project data to national and international audiences and published in journals reaching a variety of medical professionals involved with rare syndrome populations.